null-shot/typescript-agent-tookit/examples/email-mcp/README.md

   - list_emails(search_text?, limit?, offset?, sort_by?, sort_direction?)
   - get_email(id)
 - Resources:
-  - d1://database/emails
+  - do://database/emails
-  - d1://database/emails/{id}
+  - do://database/emails/{id}
 - Inbound handling:
-  - Cloudflare Email Worker email() event stores inbound email into D1.
+  - Cloudflare Email Worker email() event stores inbound email into the Durable Object SQL database.

 Important limitations
 - This is for internal email only.
 Cloudflare’s Send Email binding delivers only to verified recipients on your zone.